-- Jenny Parnesten, appointed by the Ragnar Söderberg Foundation as well as own and related parties' holdings, Chairman of the Nomination Committee - Jan Söderberg, own holdings - Maria Söderberg, appointed by the Torsten Söderberg Foundation as well as own holdings - Erik Brändström, appointed by Spiltan Fonder AB - Håkan Roos, appointed by RoosGruppen AB as well as own holdings - Per-Olof Söderberg, Chairman of Ratos's Board
+- · Jenny Parnesten, appointed by the Ragnar Söderberg Foundation as well as own and related parties' holdings, Chairman of the nomination committee - Jan Söderberg, own holdings - Maria Söderberg, appointed by the Torsten Söderberg Foundation as well as own holdings - · Erik Brändström, appointed by Spiltan Fonder AB - · Martin Gärtner, appointed by SEB Investment Management - Per-Olof Söderberg, Chairman of Ratos's Board

-Combined, the Nomination Committee represents 62% of the voting rights for all the shares in the company.
+Combined, the nomination committee represents 62% of the voting rights for all the shares in the company.

-A summary of the Nomination Committee's tasks is presented in Ratos's instructions to the Nomination Committee on Ratos's web-
+A summary of the nomination committee's tasks is presented in Ratos's instructions to the nomination committee on Ratos's website.

-Nomination Committee's work ahead of the 2020 Annual General Meeting
+Nomination committee's work ahead of the 2021 Annual General Meeting

-Ahead of the 2020 Annual General Meeting, the Nomination Committee held three minuted meetings and was in regular contact in between In its work, the Nomination Committee has taken note of the internal evaluation of the Board's work.
+Ahead of the 2021 Annual General Meeting, the nomination committee held four minuted meetings and was in regular contact in between.
+In its work, the nomination committee has taken note of the internal evaluation of the Board's work.

-Ratos develops mid-sized companies headquartered in the Nordics that are or can become market leaders.
-In 2019, Ratos adopted a new strategy that is currently being implemented.
+Ratos develops companies headquartered in the Nordics that are or can become market leaders.
+In 2020, Ratos adopted a new strategy that is currently being implemented.
 This new strategy requires the Board to have a broad industrial background as well as a documented ability to operate and develop companies in different industries and phases of development.
-The Nomination Committee deems the members proposed for re-election to have broad and complementary experience that more than adequately meets these requirements and deems that ongoing continuity in the work of the Board is paramount given the company's current stage of development.
-Consequently, the Nomination Committee sees no reason at this time to elect another Board member and feels that the proposed composition of six members is suitable and appropriate.
+The nomination committee deems the members proposed for re-election to have broad and complementary experience that more than adequately meets these requirements and deems that ongoing continuity in the work of the Board is paramount given the company's current stage of development.
+Consequently, the nomination committee sees no reason at this time to elect another Board member and feels that the proposed composition of six members is suitable and appropriate.

-The requirement for independence is also assessed as having

-The Nomination Committee has continued to discuss requirements for diversity based in part on the Code's requirement for stipulating how the diversity policy has been applied and has chosen to use Rule 4.1 of the Code, which states that the Board is to exhibit diversity and breadth of qualifications, experience and background, and strive for an equal gender balance.
-Following deliberation by the Nomination Committee regarding, for example, the Board members' background and experience, it is noted that the gender balance will be unchanged compared with previous years as the members proposed include two women and four men, resulting in a gender distribution of 33.3%/66.7% for the proposed Board.
-According to the Nomination Committee, this is in accordance with the requirement for an equal gender balance.
+The requirement for independence is also assessed as having been met.
+The nomination committee has continued to discuss requirements for diversity based in part on the Code's requirement for stipulating how the diversity policy has been applied and has chosen to use Rule 4.1 of the Code, which states that the Board is to exhibit diversity and breadth of qualifications, experience and background, and strive for an equal gender balance.
+Following deliberation by the nomination committee regarding, for example, the Board members' background and experience, it is noted that the gender balance will be unchanged compared with previous years as the members proposed include two women and four men, resulting in a gender distribution of 33.3%/66.7% for the proposed Board.
+According to the nomination committee, this is in accordance with the requirement for an equal gender balance.

-Proposals regarding fees to the members of the Board as well as remuneration for committee work have been prepared by the four members of the Nomination Committee who are not members of Ratos's Board.
+Proposals regarding fees to the members of the Board as well as remuneration for committee work have been prepared by the four members of the nomination committee who are not members of Ratos's Board.

-Shareholders have been informed that proposals to the Annual General Meeting can be submitted to the Nomination Committee.
+Shareholders have been informed that proposals to the Annual General Meeting can be submitted to the nomination committee.

-The Nomination Committee's proposals, an account of the work of the Nomination Committee ahead of the 2020 Annual General Meeting as well as complementary information on proposed members of the Board will be announced in conjunction with the Notice of the Meeting and be presented at the 2020 Annual General Meeting.
+The nomination committee's proposals, an account of the work of the nomination committee ahead of the 2021 Annual General Meeting as well as complementary information on proposed members of the Board will be announced in conjunction with the Notice of the Meeting and be presented at the 2021 Annual General Meeting.

-No fees have been paid for participation in the Nomination Committee.
+No fees have been paid for participation in the nomination committee.